ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 This is an adept measure here since in a 'perfect' world, all races would have their gun murders solved in equal proportions, no racial bias at all.
 (In a a truly perfect world people wouldn't choose to kill other people in the first place.)
 But in our real world, we will see that indeed the percent of gun murders solved does vary by race in each state and the higher the standard deviation, **the more these percentages vary and the higher the degree of disparity in that state**.

 We again **limit our search to only year 2000 and later**.
 We also only consider a state if there are **three or more racial groups who have 10 or more victims in our 2000-2014 time frame**.
-This is to avoid the issue of a particular state having for example only two Asian victims in that time frame, not a large enough sample size for meaningul comparison.
+This is to avoid the issue of a particular state having for example only two Asian victims in that time frame, not a large enough sample size for meaningful comparison.
 We impose an **additional restriction that a state must have at least 150 murders total in that time frame to maintain a meaningful sample size**.
 This is why you might not see each of the 50 states in the chart below.

 <figure>
 <center>